ErnstHot/TypeScript-for-Max/README.md

   reload automatically.

 * For more information on configuration files, look [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

-* Max uses an archaic es3 javascript, which means that for lots of modern functionality you will need to include polyfills.
-In our `tsconfig.json` we define this `"target": "es3",` and this means that we also need to set `"ignoreDeprecations": "5.0",` because es3 support will soon be dropped by Typescript

-* `tsconfig.json` includes `"lib": ["es6"]` to stop Typescript from trying to use DOM declarations not having this results in duplicate declaration errors.

-* We configure the types so that we can use them from the top level by including the line `"types": ["maxmsp"],` in our `tsconfig.json`

 * Import things using a non local module path and max will happily resolve them `./ExampleModule` will not work without path rewriting `ExampleModule` will work file